The ion-product constant for water describes the relationship between molecular water and its dissociated ionic components at dynamic equilibrium.

 Since water is the solvent, its activity approximately equals to one and the equilibrium constant is

 Kw is called the ion-product constant for water.
 Conductivity measurements of pure water reveals that [H3O+] = 10-7 M at 25oC.
 Since the concentration of hydroxonium ions and hydroxide ions are formed only from the dissociated of water, [H3O+] = [OH–], giving Kw = 10-14 M at 25oC .
-Note that Kw also applies to solutions of acids and bases dissolved in water, that is, Kw is equal to 10-14 M at 25oC regardless of the source of H3O+ and OH–.
+It is important to note that Kw remains equal to 10-14 M at 25oC, regardless of whether the H3O+ and OH– ions originate from the dissociation of water or from added acids or bases.

 Question